 It showed, says Brenner, "We could make a big difference in people's lives if we could figure out how to deliver more organized services that were easier for patients to use."
 He set about doing exactly that.

 (For more about Brenner's use of data and other aspects of his Camden work, see the article "The Hot Spotters" by Atul Gawande in the January 24, 2011, issue of the New Yorker.)

 The Solution: Patient Management.
 Brenner formed an organization dedicated to improving the care of Camden's vulnerable populations and through this nonprofit group—the Camden Coalition of Healthcare Providers—implemented a care model aimed at increasing coordination of services for Camden's super-utilizers.

 The Robert Wood Johnson Foundation (RWJF) supported Brenner's care model with two grants (ID#s 56562 and 62061) awarded through its New Jersey Health Initiatives—which assists community-based organizations working to improve the health and health care of residents of New Jersey, the Foundation's home state.
-See Program Results for more information on the program.
+See the Program Results Report for more information on the project.

 The heart of Brenner's care model is a patient management program to improve the transition of super-utilizers from the hospital to outpatient care and ensure they continue to get the medical and other services they need—so they don't end up back in the hospital.
 The program, which started in 2007, includes these key ingredients:

 - The database identifies hospitalized patients with complicated medical and social needs.